Exam security and confidentiality

 - Sanction by the licensing board for violating testing rules

-ASWB and Pearson VUE conduct continual systematic statistical reviews of test scores.
+ASWB and PSI conduct continual systematic statistical reviews of test scores.
 We use data forensics to detect irregularities that raise questions about the validity of each score.
 If there is any indication of irregularity, your official score report may be delayed pending further review and investigation.

 If you are aware of a violation of exam security measures or exam confidentiality, you are encouraged to contact ASWB.
 All reports will be handled discreetly.Report an exam security concern